 Emergency care for pregnant women and children is available at UCSF's Children's Emergency Department.

 Acute Care Clinic

-Acute Care Clinic at Parnassus and the Acute Care Clinic at Montgomery Street see patients with non-life threatening medical problems that need same-day evaluation.
+The Acute Care Clinic at Parnassus sees patients with non-life threatening medical problems that need same-day evaluation.
 These include minor illnesses or injuries such as an ear infection or sprained ankle.

-The clinics offer walk-in appointments for adults 18 and over.
+The clinic offers walk-in appointments for adults 18 and over.
 Walk-in patients are seen on a first-come, first-serve basis.
 You may be able to schedule an appointment by phone.